google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

 Graduation greeting cards can be as unique as you want them to be.
-Consider making an accordion card to really make an impact with your heartfelt congratulations message.
+You could consider making an accordion card to really make an impact with your heartfelt congratulations message.

 "Life is my college.
 May I graduate well, and earn some honours!"